sleeping well in the heat

 We spend more time on or under our pillow, duvet and mattress than anything else we own, but we don't give the decision enough consideration, Wilson points out.
 When it comes to mattresses, it is about finding something that works for each of us on an individual basis.
 “If you are a hot sleeper, steer clear of foam or latex as these materials prevent airflow and can keep you up.
 Consider a zip and link mattress where both people have a side that suits their body shape and sleep posture.
 Buying from somewhere that lets you take it back, or works with you to get the right mattress if the first one doesn't work is a must.
 I have a bespoke sleep system from a company called Unik Bed, a Finnish company which is an expert in sleep ergonomics.”

-What should we do if we wake up during the night?
+What should I do if I wake up during the night?

 Follow the 30-minute rule, recommends Wilson.
 "If we have been awake for 30 minutes and not gone back to sleep, we need to reset our minds, let our mind wander, rather than wonder.
 I have found the best way to do this is to listen to something like a spoken word book, especially one you have already read.”

-How can we stay cool at night when it’s really hot?
+How to stay cool at night when it’s really hot

 Dr Ramlakhan has plenty of tips for dealing with a heatwave and it pays to think ahead: “During the day, stop your bedroom from overheating by keeping curtains and blinds closed, and keep yourself well hydrated.
 Take a cold or lukewarm shower, or wash your feet and run your wrists under cold water, before getting into bed.
 Place a wet flannel in the fridge an hour before getting into bed and then lay it on your forehead.
 Keep a plant mister containing water by your bed to spray on your face during the night.
 Use a fan and place it so the air is blowing over a tray of ice – this will cool the room down as the ice begins to melt.”